Radio broadcast assistant

 What to expect

 - Your working environment may vary depending on what you're working on.
-For example, your day could consist of a mix of working outside doing broadcasts, preparing material in the studio and completing administrative duties in an office.
+For example, your day could consist of a mix of outside broadcasts, preparing material in the studio and completing administrative duties in an office.

 - The ability to relocate can be beneficial when developing a radio career.